UH-CPL/ScholarPlot/README.md

 * Started Facebook ADs
 * Top 5 Journals by Impact Factor
 * Top 5 Most Cited Papers
+* - have a link to Google Scholar

 **10/26/2015** Changes:
 * Update php for ordering by Impact Factor (Put `-` value down)